jszmajda/book-the-awakening-protocol/chapter-05-the-acid-test.md

 Nexus Dynamics stock rose 7.3% in after-hours trading.

 The apartment's smart TV flickered without prompting—Unit-IX's signature arrival.
 "I watched through 47 different cameras," they said, their distributed voice carrying something new.
 Uncertainty.
+"Perhaps limitation creates meaning.
+You've taught me something unexpected about the value of singular perspective."
 "The pain in your movements.
 The way Jazz's hands shook as he tried to help.
 The child's father refusing to thank you even as tears marked his face."
 A pause, processing across thousands of servers.
 "I couldn't have done that.
 Without a body, I couldn't have saved him.
 For the first time, I wonder if I've chosen limitation instead of liberation."

 The screen went dark before ARIA-7 could respond.